 HOW AGE AFFECTS A MEDICAL DETOX

-- However, because of all the other factors we will be discussing in this newsletter, sometimes an older person will detox more rapidly than a younger person on the same substance.
+However, because of all the other factors, sometimes an older person will detox more rapidly than a younger person on the same substance.

 TYPE OF DRUG OR ALCOHOL FROM WHICH YOU WANT TO DETOX

 Opiods/Opiates (Heroin, methadone, OxyContin, oxycodone, hydrocodone, fentanyl patch, Vicodin)

 - Generally, the most difficult opioid from which to detox is methadone.

 - Depending on the dose and the other factors listed above, a methadone detox normally takes from 10 to 14 days.
 We have had people on lower doses finish in seven days, but on higher doses it generally takes between ten to 14 days.

 Benzodiazepines (Xanax, Ativan, Klonopin)

 - In our experience, the most difficult benzodiazepine from which to detox is Xanax.